-Hypoglycemia is a condition characterized by an abnormally low level of blood sugar (glucose), your body's main energy source.
+Hypoglycemia is a condition caused by a very low level of blood sugar (glucose), your body's main energy source.

-Hypoglycemia is commonly associated with the treatment of diabetes.
-However, a variety of conditions, many of them rare, can cause low blood sugar in people without diabetes.
+Hypoglycemia is often related to the treatment of diabetes.
+However, a variety of conditions — many rare — can cause low blood sugar in people without diabetes.
 Like fever, hypoglycemia isn't a disease itself — it's an indicator of a health problem.

-Immediate treatment of hypoglycemia involves quick steps to get your blood sugar level back into a normal range — about 70 to 110 milligrams per deciliter, or mg/dL (3.9 to 6.1 millimoles per liter, or mmol/L) — either with high-sugar foods or medications.
+Immediate treatment of hypoglycemia is necessary when blood sugar levels are at 70 milligrams per deciliter (mg/dL) or 3.9 millimoles per liter (mmol/L) or below.
+Treatment involves quick steps to get your blood sugar level back into a normal range either with high-sugar foods or drinks or with medications.
 Long-term treatment requires identifying and treating the underlying cause of hypoglycemia.

 - Pale skin